Choose a college

 Our online IT security degree will set your security career in motion.
-The B.S. in Information Technology—Security will help you develop the latest security management skills and provide you with seven recognized industry certifications including Cisco’s CCNA® Certification that give you a tremendous professional advantage.
+The B.S. in Information Technology—Security will help you develop the latest security management skills and provide you with eight recognized industry certifications including Cisco’s CCNA® Certification that give you a tremendous professional advantage.
 You will become an expert security manager.

 This program will be flexible and adaptable to your schedule.
 Click here to learn how this program works.

+We developed our online security program with significant input from experts and business leaders who serve on our Information Technology Program Council.
 You’ll become an expert in all areas of study required to earn your Bachelor of Science in Information Technology—Security.